 Halloween is fun for children and adults.
-I was noted for my annual Halloween parties and creative costumes and enjoy this time of year.
+I was noted for my annual Halloween parties & creative costumes & really enjoy this time of year.

 Create a Costume for Your Horse and Yourself

 Costuming a horse is a pretty big job.
 Why would you even want to put a costume on a horse?
 Actually there are many occasions when a creative costume on a horse is appropriate.
 Perhaps you want to ride the horse in a Halloween parade or participate in a horse show that has a costume category.
 Whatever your reason for wanting to put a costume on your horse, you need some ideas.

 I've gathered some fun and creative costume ideas to get you started.
 Some are shown in videos.
 If you see an idea that you like, just watch the video over a few times or stop the action so you can study the costume.

 Cute Horse and Rider Costume: A Flower and a Bumble Bee

 Get Creative in Planning What You Will Dress Up As